Naiqama Lalabalavu: Post-coup career

 Lalabalavu ran as a candidate for the Social Democratic Liberal Party in the 2014 election, winning 6668 votes, the 6th highest-polling candidate.
 Following the election he was appointed Shadow Minister for Lands and Mineral Resources.

-In May 2015 Lalabalavu was referred to the privileges committee for making derogatory comments about Speaker of Parliament Dr Jiko Luveni at a constituency meeting.
+In May 2015, Lalabalavu was referred to the privileges committee for making derogatory comments about Speaker of Parliament Dr Jiko Luveni at a constituency meeting.
 He was suspended from Parliament for two years.
 On July 15, 2015, Ratu Naiqama launched a constitutional challenge, heard by Chief Justice Anthony Gates, against Speaker Jiko Luveni and Attorney General Aiyaz Sayed-Khaiyum for his suspension.
 The case was argued in September 2015, but the suspension expired before a decision was made.

-In June 2015 Lalabalavu was elected as SODELPA president.
+In June 2015, Lalabalavu was elected as SODELPA president.
 He was re-elected in June 2017.

 Lalabalavu had planned to retire from politics, but changed his mind and stood for re-election in the 2018 elections.
 He was elected, winning 2,165 votes.

+On 22 October 2024, he was nominated by the People’s Alliance for the presidency of Fiji.
+On 31 October he was elected president in the 2024 Fijian presidential election, defeating Meli Tora 37 votes to 16.
+He was sworn in on 12 November.